acoppes/acoppes/site/_posts/2025-09-19-demo-announcement-and-whatsnext.markdown

 * Better Savegame System (continue where you were)
 * Mouse support

+## What about the private Playtest

+_(Some players asked what I am going to do with the Playtest, so I added this section.)_

+Before the Demo was published, the idea of the private Playtest was to test the build for the Demo, so once I published it I removed the join Playtest button.
+However, my plan for the private Playtest is to continue using it but now to test the final game itself.
+I will re activate the join Playtest button on Steam for players wanting to continue playing and testing the real game, they can join there or by asking me for a key on [Discord](https://discord.gg/h8pBSNkzXd).
+The Demo will continue getting some feature related updates, and maybe some content updates too.

-I am still unsure on how much time I need to complete the game considering I am working part time on it, right now I feel like I need at least 6 months more to have the game in the state I want to.
+I am still unsure on how much time I need to complete the game considering I am working part time on it, right now I feel like I need at least 6 months more to have the game close to the state I want to.

 Again, I want to thank so much all to the playtesters for taking time to play the game and give me feedback, it means a lot to me :beers:.